astrojhgu/rt1d/README.rst

 ------------

 Currently, rt1d depends on h5py, numpy, and scipy.
-The built-in analysis modules also rely on matplotlib, though if you'd rather make your plots with something else, this dependence is not necessary.
+The built-in analysis modules also use on matplotlib, though if you'd rather make your plots with something else, this dependence is not necessary.

+(Optional)
 If you have the Python
 `progressbar <https://code.google.com/p/python-progressbar>`_ installed, rt1d
 will use it.
 Don't be alarmed if the time-to-completion estimate you're given